billw2/rpi-clone/README.md

 to use the PARTUUID of the destination SD card.
 The SD card will bootable when plugged in to the SD card slot.
-+ If fstab and cmdline.txt use device names (mmcblk0), then rpi-clone does need to edit and the card will be bootable when plugged into a SD card slot.
++ If fstab and cmdline.txt use device names (mmcblk0), then rpi-clone does need to edit the fstab and the card will be bootable when plugged into a SD card slot.
 ```
 pi@rpi0: $ sudo rpi-clone sdb